Maoyeedy/CmdPalUnityExtension/README.md

 ## TODO
 - [ ] Expose settings to sort and filter the list output.
-- [ ] Expose settings to customize details panel.
-- [ ] Expose command to list all installed Unity versions and their paths.
+- [ ] Add sub-command to view all installed Unity versions and their paths.
 - [ ] Option to open project with another installed Unity version.

 ## Related Repositories